flatypes/flat-py/README.md

 python -m flat.py [-o OUTPUT_DIR] INPUT_FILE
 ```

-FLAT-PY processes the user Python file `INPUT_FILE` attached with FLAT annotations,
+FLAT-PY processes the user's Python file `INPUT_FILE` attached with FLAT annotations,
 and generates an **instrumented** version in `OUTPUT_DIR` (default: `examples/out/`).
-Run this instrumented version to see if there are any type errors.
+Run this instrumented version to check for any type errors.

 For example, to check the `hostname.py` example: